-Consumers care about their money and want to spend it wisely, but they can only do that with the correct information.
-Be the company that gives them that information, so they know that you're the right business to choose.
+Consumers care about their money and want to spend it wisely, but they can only do so with the correct information.
+Be the company that gives pricing information upfront, so they know you're the right business to choose.

 Myth #4: Contractors are out to fool you on pricing.

-Home service providers aren't out to get you on pricing—they're just trying to provide customers with the highest quality of home comfort care while caring for their own team and business!
-Can you blame them?
-They're just businesspeople with a unique and valuable set of skills that want to make the living they deserve for the years of training they acquired.
+Home service providers aren't out to get you on pricing—they're just trying to provide customers with the highest quality of home comfort care while supporting their own team and business.
+They're businesspeople with a valuable set of skills who want to make the living they deserve for the years of training they've acquired.
 And they want to charge you fairly for them, too.
-But that's easier said than done!
+But that's easier said than done.

 At the end of the day, the pricing problem falls on both sides of the experience: contractors and consumers alike.
 There's a myth that it's a fishy situation.
 But in reality, it's just misunderstood.
-It is helpful to be up-front with contractors and let them know what you expect from the process.
-Try not to approach the pricing situation as if the contractor is against you.
-Instead, treat the contractor as your ally in finding an equitable price for your fix.
+It's helpful for homeowners to be upfront with contractors and let them know what they expect from the process.

-Believe it or not, many people feel the same way about home services as they do about their cable companies.
-As a result, when their furnace starts making weird noises or their toilet springs a leak, they're frustrated with the experience before they even begin.
-What they don't know is that they have no reason to be!
+When a homeowner's furnace starts making weird noises or their toilet springs a leak, they're frustrated with the home services experience before it even begins.
+What they don't realize is they have no reason to be.

 A lot has changed in the home services industry in the past few years.
-And that change seems to be moving at lightning speed as the industry has compressed several years of preexisting trends into a short few months.
+And that change seems to be accelerating at lightning speed as the industry combines several years of pre-existing trends into a short few months.